spectrocloud/librarium/docs/docs-content/tutorials/profiles/deploy-pack.md

 After you have created the repositories, authenticate to your ECR registry using the `aws ecr get-login-password` command.
 The ECR authorization token is then passed to the `oras login` command with **AWS** as username and the registry Uniform Resource Identifier (URI).
-[Oras](https://oras.land/docs/) is a CLI tool to push and pull OCI artifacts to and from OCI registries.
+[ORAS](https://oras.land/docs/) is a CLI tool to push and pull OCI artifacts to and from OCI registries.

 :::warning

-If you are not using the tutorial container, ensure you have Oras version `1.0.0` installed.
+If you are not using the tutorial container, ensure you have ORAS version `1.0.0` installed.
 This version is explicitly required for pushing packs to OCI registries.

 :::